Odizinne/HeadsetControl-Qt/README.md

 ## Download

+### Windows

 Precompiled binaries can be found in [release](https://github.com/odizinne/headsetControl-Qt/releases/latest) section.

-For linux you need at minimum Qt 6.4.2.
+### Linux
+Linux binaries are built on ubuntu 24.04.
+You need Qt 6.4.2+ and latest [headsetcontrol](https://github.com/Sapd/HeadsetControl?tab=readme-ov-file#building) installed and available in path.
 Linux support is experimental and not well tested.

 ## To-do